AlexLightbringer/lawyer_site/README.md

 # Legal Agency

 This Django project implements a site for a legal agency.
 It allows users to view blog posts, create new posts, read reviews, and schedule appointments.
-The blog also includes user registration and login functionality.
+The site also includes user registration and login functionality.
+Registered users can leave comments and they will be published after a moderator approve them.

 ## Table of Contents